 The beam (web) width is determined first by checking the minimum width having a viable solution based on the tables in ECFE.
 Tables are provided for rectangular, L-beams and T-beams of different widths, typically at 300mm intervals.
 Users may wish to refer to these for further information.
-Note: for wide beam solutions, the widths are not minimised and instead based on recommended widths from ECFE.
+Note: for wide beam solutions, the user may select the beam width on sheet S6.